Terranova-Python/TerraPing/README.md

 Modules: tkinter, subprocess, datetime, threading

 # Known Issues
 The tool assumes ping -n syntax for Windows-based systems.
-Update the code for Windows (ping -c) if necessary.
+Update the code for Linux (ping -c) if you plan to run this on Linux.

 # Future Enhancements
 Add support for saving the list of IPs added in a session